jgeor7/Chamber-Music-MVP/README.md

 ## 🎯 Usage

-1. **Upload File** - Drag and drop or browse for MIDI/XML files
+1. **Upload File** - Drag and drop or click the circular gradient area to browse for MIDI/XML files
-2. **Processing** - Watch automated validation steps
+2. **Processing** - Watch automated validation steps with musical staff visualization
-3. **Select Instruments** - Choose 3 instruments with style/difficulty preferences
+3. **Select Instruments** - Choose up to 4 instruments with style/difficulty preferences
-4. **View Results** - Explore generated harmony with project management tools
+4. **View Results** - Explore generated harmony with expandable sheet music viewer
+5. **Navigate** - Use the draggable sidebar to access Projects and Profile pages

 ## 🌐 Browser Support